 1. Connect Live

-If connecting live a join to the permissions data can be carried out at the database layer, only returning those rows that are relevant.
+Join to the permissions data at the database layer when connecting live.
+This only returns those rows that are relevant to the user.

 - Is the most flexible and easiest to implement